paritytech/devops-guide/src/guides/parachain_deployment.md

 # Guide: Deploying a Parachain Network

 This guide demonstrates the deployment of a parachain test network composed of 2 collators (nodes authoring blocks) and 1 RPC node.
-We are using Rococo as an example, but this approach would work similarly for any Relaychain, whether it is a testnet (Westend, Rococo, Paseo) or a mainnet (Polkadot, Kusama).
+We are using Paseo as an example, but this approach would work similarly for any Relaychain, whether it is a testnet (Westend, Paseo) or a mainnet (Polkadot, Kusama).

 ## Preparations